joemoose/psiops/docs/character.md

 !!! example

-	A physically powerful and headstrong operator who's not particularly dexterous or tactically minded: STRENGTH 2, REFLEXES -1, TACTICS 0, WILLPOWER 1.
+	A physically powerful and headstrong operator who’s not particularly dexterous or tactically minded: STRENGTH 2, REFLEXES -1, TACTICS 0, WILLPOWER 1.

 ---